How to watch William Shatner blast off into space

 In a great example of life slowly moving in the direction of art, Star Trek legend William Shatner will go into space—for real—today.
-Shatner is catching a ride off the earth on Blue Origin’s New Shepard rocket.
+Shatner is catching a ride off the Earth on Blue Origin’s New Shepard rocket.
 Blue Origin is of course the space flight company owned by Amazon founder Jeff Bezos.

 The flight has the designation NS-18 (the 18th New Shepard mission) and it will carry a crew of four: Chris Boshuizen, Glen de Vries, Audrey Powers, and William Shatner.
 All will officially be astronauts once they reach outer space.
 While Shatner will be the first Star Trek star to actually go into outer space, today’s flight sees the Captain Kirk actor achieve another milestone.
 At the age of 90, Shatner will be the oldest person ever to travel to outer space.